 Modernizing NYCHA Properties

 As North America’s largest public housing authority, NYCHA owns more than 177,000 apartments in over 2,500 buildings across 335 developments throughout New York City’s five boroughs.
-These developments presently require more than $40 billion in capital investment due to decades of insufficient funding and deferred maintenance.
-NYCHA has various programs aimed at continually mobilizing and investing in the modernization and long-term sustainability of New York City's public housing.
+These developments presently require more than $78 billion in capital investment due to decades of insufficient funding and deferred maintenance.
+NYCHA has various programs aimed at continually mobilizing funds and investing in the modernization and long-term sustainability of New York City's public housing.

 Major Programs